shrihari-kulkarni-25/face-mask-detection/README.md

 # face-mask-detection
-This project detects if a person is wearing a mask or not
+This project detects if a person is wearing a mask or not using Dlib library